 Since we're the team that CSV-to-ICS Converter, we're very familiar with how it works and what it would take to be customized.
 We can perform the customization at a fraction of the cost that paying your own in-house development team would require to implement something else from scratch.
 We'll also stand behind our work and correct any bugs - free of charge.

 If you like what you see in CSV-to-ICS Converter, we can custom develop other software as well.
 It doesn't need to be a modification to CSV-to-ICS Converter.
 We're experts at modern Windows app development and can code up just about anything you can imagine.
 If you have an idea and a budget, but nobody to do the work, please contact us with the details.
 We'd be happy to help!

 Still need help?
 Please contact us.
 One of the team members that developed CSV-to-ICS Converter will be happy to assist.
-If you've purchased a license, your support request will move to the front of the queue.
+If you've purchased an Ultimate license, your support request will move to the front of the queue.